Tenchi2xh/CRT/doc/thesis/chapters/xx_rendering.md

 Entities also contain a `Material` property, which defines what material the entity is made out of.
 Materials possess several attributes that describe how light interacts with it:

-- A color, provided by the `Pigment` class
+- A colour, provided by the `Pigment` class
 - Reflectivity, for shiny surfaces
 - Transparency, defining how many photons can go through.
 - Refractive index, defining how much light is slowed down when passing through the material.